mrmarkuz/ns8-fetchmail/README.md

 You'll find 2 directories `fetchmail` and `cron` that point to the container directories `/etc/fetchmail` and `/etc/cron.d` so you could put your config files there.

+There's another directory `log` that maps `/var/log` in the container to be able to check the log file(s).

-An example cronjob file to put to `cron/examplecronjob`:
+An example cronjob file to put to `cron/examplecronjob` that runs fetchmail every 5 minutes:

 ```
-* * * * * fetchmail /etc/fetchmail/fetchmailrc
+*/5 * * * * root /usr/bin/fetchmail -f /etc/fetchmail/fetchmailrc -L /var/log/fetchmail.log
 ```

-An example fetchmailrc file to put to `fetchmail/fetchmailrc`:
+An example fetchmail config file to put to `fetchmail/fetchmailrc`:

 ```
 set no bouncemail